Rufus For Real

 Can I freeze the dough?

-Absolutely.
-After the initial mix, portion the dough into a lightly oiled bag and freeze for up to 3 months.
-Thaw overnight in the fridge, then let it come to room temp before stretching.
+Yes—freeze in a lightly oiled bag for up to 3 months.
+Thaw overnight in the fridge, then bring to room temp before stretching.

 How do I prevent a soggy crust?